YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 Level 3: Parametrized response:

 > The ${redundantAttribute} in the ${className} class is not needed.

-> The ${redundantAttribute} attribute in the ${className} class is not needed because it can be derived from ${derivationSources}.

-> The ${redundantAttribute} attribute in the ${className} class is not needed because it is not part of the domain.
-You only need to model concepts related to the given problem description.

 Level 4: Resource response with Reference: